 - Decreased levels of HDL cholesterol (“the good kind”) and increased levels of LDL cholesterol (“the bad kind”)

 - Skyrocketing triglyceride levels

-- Increased levels of uric acid, resulting in increased risk of liver and kidney damage
+- Increased levels of uric acid, resulting in an increased risk of liver and kidney damage

 - The worst is saved for last.
 Some research points to a possible link between sugar and the proliferation of cancer cells.
 To be fair, not all researchers share this opinion.
 But virtually all scientists and medical professionals agree that sugar consumption should be moderate and be restricted to complex, high-quality sources of unprocessed foods as close as possible to their natural forms.

 Always keep in mind that sugar is addicting...for some, as addicting as the most potent street drugs or pharmaceutical prescription drugs.
 In a 2007 study conducted by Dr. Serge Ahmed from The University of Bordeaux in France using rats as subjects, the rats preferred the intense sweetness of sugar to the pleasurable rush of cocaine.